Salabar86/matebook-14-OpenCore-Hackintosh/readme.md

 # Change Needed

-The **EFI** is ready to use, you only have to generate your [PlatformInfo](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#platforminfo).
+The **EFI** is ready to use, you only need to generate your [PlatformInfo](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#platforminfo).

 Like in [ske1996](https://github.com/ske1996/matebook-13and14-OpenCore-Hackintosh) project I use "**MacBookPro15,2**" but for more info I suggest to read [Opencore Guide](https://dortania.github.io/OpenCore-Install-Guide/extras/smbios-support.html).